khandulokande/Hello-world-program-in-C/README.md

 # Hello World Program in C
-In this repository we covered hello world program in c.
+In this repository I'm covered hello world program in c.

 ```bash
 #include <stdio.h>